automagicwp/updater/README.md

-## WPLatest.co Plugin Updater
+## WordPress Plugin Updater

 This is a simple plugin updater for WordPress plugins.
-It allows you to check for updates from the WPLatest.co API and display a notice in the WordPress admin area when an update is available.
+It allows you to check for updates from the WPUpdateHub.com API and display a notice in the WordPress admin area when an update is available.

 > [!IMPORTANT]
-> This plugin updater is designed to work with plugins hosted on WPLatest.co.
-However you can modify it to work with any other API.
+> This plugin updater is designed to work with plugins hosted on WPUpdateHub.com.
+However you can use this to integrate the updater into your own plugin.
+Then all you need is to create a backend endpoint to check and serve the update.

 ## Minimum requirements